shaneafsar/wordlescorer/README.md

 # wordlescorer

 ## Intro
-This node script runs and watches a specific bot account on Twitter (@ScoreMyWordle) and replies to anyone who asks with a score of their wordle output.
+This node script runs and watches a specific bot account on Twitter ([@ScoreMyWordle](https://twitter.com/ScoreMyWordle)) and replies to anyone who asks with a score of their wordle output.
 The more characters that are solved earlier in the puzzle, the more points you get!

-Accepting pull requests and bug reports!
+Accepting bug reports & feature requests!

 ### Features
-* At-mention @ScoreMyWordle in your tweet with a Wordle output (or in a reply), and it'll tweet back a response with a score.
+* At-mention [@ScoreMyWordle](https://twitter.com/ScoreMyWordle) in your tweet with a Wordle output (or in a reply), and it'll tweet back a response with a score.
 (Note: limited support in Communities, you will be quote-tweeted).
 * Supports reading the default square emoji wordle output (including the high contrast version of the emojis)
 * Supports reading wa11y.co alt text on wordle images if there's no default wordle square emoji output
 * Tweets out the top Wordler of the day ranked by score, row solved, then tweet time.